Infectious Disease Control

 - Properly cleaning clinics and areas used by patients as well as proper handling of used linen and clinical waste

-- Educating of patients and their families and visitors about the risk of disease transmission and how to avoid it
+- Educating patients, their families and visitors about the risk of disease transmission and how to avoid it

 - Managing visitors to reduce their exposure to transmissible disease as well as their contact with other patients.

-Certain situations require additional precautions to reduce the risk of transmission.
-The precautions are based on the mode of transmission of the organism.
+Certain situations require additional precautions to reduce the risk of transmission, depending on the mode of transmission of the organism.
 Table 11.2 lists some examples.
 Young children and others who are unable to comply with restrictions and people with incontinence may pose additional risk and should be treated accordingly.

 Contact | Antibiotic resistant organisms, e.g. MRSA; Acute vomiting or diarrhoea; Conjunctivitis. |